HausemasterIssue/gamesense-client/README.md

 #### Credits
 ***Check specific class files for full credits.***
 Huge thank's to the original GameSense developers and anyone who has helped along the way.
-Especially Cyber, Hoosiers, FINZ0, 086 and Sxmurai.
+Especially Cyber, Hoosiers, FINZ0, 086, Christallinqq and Sxmurai.

 <!-- INSTALLATION -->
 ## Installation